GreyTearsDev/homepage-project/README.md

 # Homepage Project

-A resposinve and a11y friendly webpage build with HTML and vanilla CSS
+A responsive and a11y friendly webpage build with HTML and vanilla CSS

 ## Live Preview